bocoup/web-platform-contribution-guide/src/interviews.rst

 1. Tell us about the role you play in web standards work - what, where, and how are you contributing?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I am one of the editors of the HTML standard.
+I am one of the editors of the :term:`HTML` standard.
 I have contributed in particular to images, video, form controls, rendering, and the HTML parser.

 I try to improve interoperability between browser engines,